Minnesota Lynx stun New York Liberty with 95-93 overtime win in Game 1 of the WNBA Finals

-NEW YORK — (AP) — Minnesota coach Cheryl Reeve has seen a lot in her incredible career that has included four WNBA championships.
+NEW YORK — (AP) — Minnesota coach Cheryl Reeve has seen a lot in her incredible career that's included four WNBA championships.

 The historic rally by the Lynx to beat New York 95-93 in a wild Game 1 of the WNBA Finals ranks right up there as one of the best moments.